dougalrm/aider-patterns-wow/data/docs/people_and_collaboration.md

 2. People are placed into roles within an agile delivery team without the experience, training, or support to set them up for success.

-3. Some people are unclear as to what is expected of them in order to progress in their career, or what options are available to them in Schroders.
+3. Some people are unclear as to what is expected of them in order to progress in their career, or what options are available to them.

 4. Delivery teams are reliant on a large number of people ("supporting roles") to deliver value to their clients and customers.
 A lack of consistency in the cadence and processes used by the supporting roles can result in avoidable delays, for example, the need to book a test environment that is in a suitable state for testing.

-5. The Schroders landscape is hard to navigate, especially for new people, because they do not know who to approach to get things done, which can make progress laborious.
+5. The organistional landscape is hard to navigate, especially for new people, because they do not know who to approach to get things done, which can make progress laborious.

 6. Poor tools/IT setup routinely hampers effective collaboration.

 7. A culture of "us and them" means that those in "the business" and those in "technology" seldom talk or collaborate to explore common goals.
-Technology is seen as a solutions provider rather than a core part of the Schroders business.
+Technology is seen as a solutions provider rather than a core part of the overall business.

 ### Where We'd Like to Get To